Bilingualism and Language Processing Lab

 Pronouns: she/her, Email: e1148827@u.nus.edu

-photo Hao Zeng
+photo Hao ZENG

-I am currently a student in the ELL MA program, working with Aine Ito in the Bilingualism and Language Processing Lab.
+I am currently a student in the ELL PhD program, working with Aine Ito in the Bilingualism and Language Processing Lab.
 My research focuses on prediction and cross-linguistic activation in language comprehension via online and offline measures, such as reaction time and eye-tracking.
 Besides, I find the gap in psychological processes of language comprehension between L1 and L2 speakers meaningful, as it implies how to facilitate L2 language processing.